Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working With Bash Shell/Regular Expressions.md

 # Regular Expression (Regex)
 - Regular expressions are symbolic notations used to identify patterns in text.
 - Regular expressions are supported by many command line tools and most programming languages for text manipulation purposes.

 ## Regex using Grep
-- <code>grep</code> - grep searches text files for input patterns and outputs any matches to the standard output.
+- <code>grep</code> - The <code>grep</code> command searches text files for input patterns and outputs any matches to the standard output.
 - Regex can be used for pattern matching with grep.
 - Below are simple use cases:

     ```bash
     dev@dev: cat TEST
     apple